LoneDev6/Wiki-ItemsAdder/docs/.en/getting-started/faq.md

     extreme: false
 ```

-!!! info "Note"
-    You have to run `/iazip` again to update the pack.zip after saving the changes.
+After that run `/iazip` and you should be able to unzip the newly created `pack.zip` file.

 ----